acrylicgoat/BCPOnline/README.md

 The BCP Online Android app and Acrylic Goat Software are not affiliated with the Episcopal Church.

 The code is open source under an LGPL license.
 See LICENSE.txt for details.
-It has a dependency on [ActionbarScherlock](http://actionbarsherlock.com/)

 Copyright (C) Acrylic Goat Software